Analysis

 • Import/export: Export to EU countries requires compliance with destination-country rules (typically 0.30% THC).

-Switzerland’s Cannabis Social Club Pilot 2025
+Switzerland’s Cannabis Social Club Pilots

 • Eligible participants: Swiss residents aged 18+ who are existing cannabis consumers, registered through the program